 Children with IR-4 and IH-4 visas:

 - Don't acquire automatic citizenship upon entry to the U.S., but instead become permanent residents,

 - Will automatically receive a permanent resident card (green card), and

-- Will automatically acquire citizenship on the date of their adoption in United States, if the adoption occurs before the child's 18th birthday.
+- Will automatically acquire citizenship on the date of their adoption in the United States if the adoption occurs before the child's 18th birthday.

-- Under 18 automatically acquire U.S. citizenship upon entry to the United States if they reside in the United States with their parents (U.S. government or military personnel residing overseas may qualify as residing in the U.S.), and
+- Under 18 automatically acquire U.S. citizenship upon entry to the United States if they reside in the United States with their parents (U.S. government or military personnel living overseas may qualify as living in the U.S.), and

 Children with IR-2 visas who didn't automatically acquire U.S. citizenship can apply for naturalization when eligible.

 What Is Re-Adoption?